Pixels Versus Priors: Controlling Knowledge Priors in Vision-Language Models through Visual Counterfacts: Results

 As shown in Figure~\ref{fig:llava_attn}, changing the prompt from ``most'' to ``this'' yields a modest shift in attention toward image tokens.
 For example, on the color task, LLaVA-Next increases the attention mass to image tokens by 13\%.
 In contrast, the PvP intervention vector causes a much stronger shift, increasing attention mass to image tokens to 40\% (see Table~\ref{tab:attn_mass} in Appendix \ref{app:attn_mass} for all models).

 Among all models, LLaVA-Next shows the strongest and most consistent shifts in attention when interventions are applied, followed by Qwen2-VL and then Janus-Pro.
 For the size task, steering vectors must act earlier in the network and across more layers to be effective, reflecting the fact that size requires integrating more visual features than color.
 In contrast, the color task is more localized and easier to influence with a smaller intervention window.
+Figure~\ref{fig:llava_attn} illustrates how attention moves across layers in response to both prompt changes and steering task interventions in LLaVA-Next.
+To illustrate the same effect but with a concrete example, Figure \ref{fig:attn_strawberry}, shows the attention before intervention being heavily focused on text, with ``strawberries'' highlighted in red (highest attention).
+After intervention, attention shifts to the image, with most red regions being inside the image, rather than over the text.

 These findings show that PvP steering vectors reshape internal attention mechanisms more effectively than prompt changes alone.
 They offer precise control over how models allocate attention to visual inputs, especially in tasks like size comparison that require broader spatial reasoning.
 By intervening directly in the model’s representation space, PvP steering enables deeper interpretability and control over MLLM behavior.